 top of page

-The JSK student, when engaging in a CQC (Close Quarter Combat) situation, must keep in mind that the opponent may resort to unorthodox tactics such as biting, gouging, and other types of strikes.
+The student, when engaging in a CQC (Close Quarter Combat) situation, must keep in mind that the opponent may resort to unorthodox tactics such as biting, gouging, and other types of strikes.
 To avoid leaving yourself vulnerable to these attacks, it's crucial to remain alert and focus on, not just the technique, but your ultimate goal.
 Remember that your ability to execute technical skills may be compromised when under attack, so it's important to stay on guard at all times.

 Additionally, does the training you are receiving on the mat translate to the street?
 Will it work in a variety of environments outside of the training hall?
+Will it work against an opponent who is striking?

 Pressure Test Your skill